In Person:

 In this uncertain world, don’t we all feel that knot of doubt when it’s time to actually use our skills and training to earn a living or just get through daily life?
 Will we make it successfully, especially with all the scary news about AI and the digital world sweeping away jobs?
 The question that keeps haunting us is: Will my work—everything I’ve built—suddenly become obsolete with these relentless changes?
 In this workshop, we will use Baba’s teachings and shared experiences to build practical and psychological resilience, allowing you to confidently thrive amid constant change.

-Presentation #5: Political & Economic Democracy and Venezuela
+#5: Political & Economic Democracy and Venezuela

 Speaker – Didi A. Sadhana

 Avtk.
-Ananda Sadhana A’carya was born in Holland and has lived and worked for the last 48 years in different countries, teaching the principles of self-realisation and service to humanity.
+Ananda Sadhana A’carya was born in Netherlands and has lived and worked for the last 48 years in different countries, teaching the principles of self-realisation and service to humanity.
 Presently, she works in Venezuela.

 Brief talk outline